boygao1992/StateBackPrototype/layout/README.md

   - forms new stacking context when
     - `z-index` is not `auto`
     - or `opacity` is `< 1.0`
-- `position: absolute`, positioned relative to its nearest positioned ancestor
+- `position: absolute`, positioned relative its static position in its nearest positioned ancestor
+  - no size
-  - no static position
+  - visual translation (`top`, `right`, `bottom`, `left`) will not affect its original static position
   - forms new stacking context when
     - `z-index` is not `auto`
     - or `opacity` is `< 1.0`